aphp/edsnlp/docs/tutorials/reason.md

 doc = nlp(text)
 ```

-The pipeline `reason` will add a key of spans called `reasons`.
+The pipe `reason` will add a key of spans called `reasons`.
 We check the first item in this list.

 ```python
 # ↑ Omitted code above ↑